 III.
-A WHAT SPECIFIC INFORMATION REGARDING PORTFOLIO INVESTMENTS NEEDS TO BE INCLUDED IN THE REPORT?
-[SECTION 53646(b)(1-4)]
+A What specific information regarding portfolio investments needs to be included in the report?
+[Section 53646(b)(1-4)]

-If the local agency files a report, it must be submitted within 30 days after the end of the quarter and include the following information:
+If the treasurer or chief fiscal officer of a local agency elects to submit or if the legislative body mandates the submission of a quarterly investment report to the legislative body pursuant to Section 53646, it must do so within 30 days after the end of the quarter and include the following information: